 - Stakeholder Engagement and Education

-Council has established goals for the 30 years that will ensure flood protection and maintain water quality and aquatic habitat.
+Ths strategy sets goals for the 30 years that will ensure flood protection while maintaining water quality and aquatic habitat.

 - Geraldine Stormwater Management Plan (2019)